-Motorola DROID RAZR/DROID RAZR MAXX Jelly Bean changelog posted, lots of improvements comingAlex Wagner - Deputy Managing Editor, News Desk
+Motorola DROID RAZR/DROID RAZR MAXX Jelly Bean changelog posted, lots of improvements comingAlex Wagner - Editorial Director of News and Content

 Some Motorola DROID RAZR and DROID RAZR MAXX owners got a nice holiday surprise late December when an update to Android 4.1.2 began hitting their devices unexpectedly.
 That turned out to be a mistake, as the update was quickly stopped.
 Motorola later promised that the update would begin is full rollout in Q1 2013, and now it looks like the official Jelly Bean bump is indeed getting close.
 Droid-Life has been alerted by some users that Motorola's soak test for the update has begun, meaning that actual users are now giving the new software a final test run before it's pushed out to the public.

 While not everyone can participate in the DROID RAZR Jelly Bean soak test, we can at least get an idea of what goodies it contains thanks to the full changelog that's been posted by Motorola.
 Interestingly, it looks like Moto has opted to remove a number of its own built-in applications with this update, opting to replace some of them with stock Google apps.
 Also included with the update is Google Now, expandable notifications, the Chrome browser, improved voice and data connectivity, improved GSM roaming connectivity and a reduction in the time needed to latch onto a GPS signal in Google maps.
 The full release notes from Motorola can be found at the bottom of this post.